|

 deductive logical reasoning.

-Inductive logical reasoning makes broad
+Inductive reasoning makes broad

 generalizations from specific observations.